-- Vasti-madhuthailika niruha vasthi and mustadi raja yapanavasti
+- Vasti-madhutailika niruha vasthi and mustadi raja yapanavasti

 What are some of the home remedies for arthritis?

 Important herb for rejuvenation and healing.
 It has got anti-inflammatory properties.
-Application of ginger oil as well as drinking ginger tea can prove effective.
+Application of ginger oil as well as drinking ginger tea can be effective

-The constituents of thriphala have anti-inflammatory effects and helps in speeding the healing process of the body.
-It helps strengthen the bones and flushes out excess uric acid which causes inflammation.
+The constituents of thriphala have anti-inflammatory effects and help in speeding the healing process of the body.
+It helps strengthen the bones and flushes out excess uric acid which causes inflammation

-It helps to keep your joints strong and adds relieves pain.
+It helps to keep your joints strong and relieves pain.
 It also helps in diminishing the swelling and increases mobility.
-It is available in the form of essential oil and powders.
+It is available in the form of essential oil and powders